 Rising Star is a tiny town located in the state of Texas.
 With a population of 771 people and just one neighborhood, Rising Star is the 879th largest community in Texas.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rising Star is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Rising Star isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rising Star are a mix of both white- and blue-collar jobs.
 Overall, Rising Star is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Rising Star who work in healthcare suport services (17.95%), maintenance occupations (12.09%), and management occupations (9.16%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Rising Star has relatively fewer families with younger children, and/or college students.
 Combined, this makes Rising Star a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.